Use a Wizard to Configure the Firebox for Mobile VPN with SSL

 - Select the check box for a group.

-- In Fireware v12.9 or higher, in the Endpoint Enforcement column, select Yes.
-In Fireware v12.5.4 to v12.8.x, in the Host Sensor Enforcementcolumn, select Yes.
+- In Fireware v12.9 or higher, select Network Access Enforcement check box.
+In Fireware v12.5.4 to v12.8.x, select the Host Sensor Enforcement check box.

 - To disable enforcement for a group, select the check box for that group and select No.